rolandstarke/node-cache-manager-fs-hash/README.md

 const diskCache = cacheManager.caching({
     store: fsStore,
     options: {
-        path: 'diskcache', // path for cached files
+        path: 'diskcache', //path for cached files
-        ttl: 60 * 60, // time to life in seconds
+        ttl: 60 * 60,      //time to life in seconds
         subdirs: true,     //create subdirectories to reduce the
                            //files in a single dir (default: false) }
 });